 Google Slides renders variety to presentation themes by proving hundreds of fonts and embedding of video including animations.
+We can use readily available Google slide themes.
 The best part is that all these things are free when used by individuals for personal use.
 Google slides is available both as personal version and Business (Google Workspace) version.
 Google workspace has more breadth in terms of features and utilities.
 It is a monthly subscription based service unlike Google Slides (for personal use, which is free).

 The name Google Slides was introduced to public in October 2012, when it was renamed from its predecessor called Google Presentations.
 The initial presentation slide program of Google Docs was introduced in Year 2007.

 Unlike Powerpoint, where an unsaved ppt means risk of data loss anytime, Google slide is much smarter than former – All your changes are automatically saved as we type on Google Slides.
 Moreover, we can use revision history to see old versions of same presentation, with options to sort by date and information on change being made by whom.

 Google Slides is made available to end users as